C2C CTF Writeups

 - Goal: Bypass snapshot logic to upgrade token tier.

-Logical Flaw: The setTgePeriod function allows a user to toggle the TGE state.
-By disabling it (false), the attacker triggers a “snapshot” while their balance is 0.
-Then, re-enabling it allows them to mint tokens after the snapshot.
-The upgrade check compares current balance against the (empty) snapshot, allowing the upgrade.
+My exploits strategy was to disable the TGE (false), which triggers a “snapshot” while my balance was still 0.
+Then, I would re-enable it, allowing me to mint tokens after the snapshot had supposedly been taken.
+The upgrade check compares the current balance against the (now empty) snapshot, allowing me to bypass the requirement and upgrade.

 import os